OpShin/opshin-pioneer-program/README.md

   - We use PyCardano to create off-chain scripts for our opshin contracts.
     Run the following python scripts with `poetry run python <script-path>`.
     The bash scripts using the dockerized Cardano CLI are also provided for reference.
-  - Look here for offchain code: `src/week02/scripts/`
+  - Look here for offchain code: `src/week02/scripts/`.
+PyCardano examples:
+    - Build the lecture scripts `python src/week02/scripts/build.py`.
+The output is saved in the `assets` folder.
+    - Send ada `python src/week02/scripts/send.py`
+    - Make gift `python src/week02/scripts/make_gift.py`
+    - Collect gift `python src/week02/scripts/collect_gift.py`
   - Look here for helper scripts (such as creating a test wallet): `scripts/`
 - [High-Level, Typed Validation Scripts](https://youtu.be/GT8OjOzsOb4)
   - Review the rest of the opshin scripts.